Milky Way Galaxy: Facts, Location & How to See It From Earth

 Is the Milky Way different in the Southern Hemisphere?

 Yes, your view of the Milky Way changes depending on your location.
-The core of the Milky Way aligns roughly with the constellation Sagittarius, which is located at a declination of about 30°S. This means that for people living around 30° south latitude, the Milky Way’s core appears almost directly overhead — offering a spectacular view filled with bright stars and constellations rich in stunning deep-sky objects.
+The Galactic Center of the Milky Way aligns roughly with the constellation Sagittarius, which is located at a declination of about 30°S. This means that for people living around 30° south latitude, the Milky Way’s central region appears almost directly overhead — offering a spectacular view filled with bright stars and constellations rich in stunning deep-sky objects.

 When is the Milky Way season?